sveltejs/svelte/documentation/tutorial/05-events/02-inline-handlers/text.md

 </div>
 ```

-The quote marks are optional, but they're helpful for syntax highlighting in some environments.

 > In some frameworks you may see recommendations to avoid inline event handlers for performance reasons, particularly inside loops.
 That advice doesn't apply to Svelte — the compiler will always do the right thing, whichever form you choose.